Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

 > **Note**
 >
 > If you don't fully understand the Bi-encoder model yet, do not worry!
-We will provide the neccessary code and tooling for you to wield this model as a black box.
+We will provide the necessary code and tooling for you to wield this model as a black box.
 But, if you are interested, here is a paper for you to read up on it https://arxiv.org/pdf/1908.10084.pdf!

 Now let's train the model.
 We have created a jac program and sample training data for this.